cmorph1/StreamingGuide/README.md

 StreamGuideProgram handles the heavy work, searching the sites and returning strings (ideally 10 different options), however sometimes the streaming services don't allow for this.

-StreamGuideApp provides the UI and uses instances of the classes created in StreamGuideProgram to return the links based on what a user inputs as a search, as well as taking in the users login information.
+StreamGuideApp provides the UI and uses instances of the classes created in StreamGuideProgram to return the links based on what a user inputs as a search, as well as taking in the users login information and saving it in an SQLite DB.